In-context Prompt Learning for Test-time Vision Recognition with Frozen Vision-language Model: Related work

-\textbf{Test-time Adaptation Methods.} Test-time adaptation (TTA)~\cite{goyal2022test} focus on challenging scenarios with the presence of only a source model and unlabeled target data are available.
-This work primarily attempts to address the distribution shift by designing effective test-time objective about test sample.
-Two similar paradigms are test-time training (TTT) ~\cite{sun2020test,liu2021ttt} and domain adaptation (DA)~\cite{saito2019semi,tzeng2015simultaneous}.
+\textbf{Test-time Adaptation Methods.} Test-time adaptation (TTA)~\cite{goyal2022test} focus on challenging scenarios where only a source model and unlabeled target data are available.
+This work primarily attempts to address the distribution shift by designing effective test-time objective for test sample.
+Two similar paradigms are test-time training (TTT) ~\cite{sun2020test,liu2021ttt} and domain adaptation (DA)~\cite{saito2019semi,wu2019joint}.
 TTT adds a self-supervised proxy task, such as recognizing rotations of an image, to training objective during training stage and computes an optimization objective at test time, while DA requires the utilization of both source and target data for training with a cross-domain loss function.
 Without source training data, TTA~\cite{shin2022mm} does not require joint training across losses (TTT) or domain adaptation (DA).
-The above settings usually needs to fine-tune specific model parameters, which may discard valuable knowledge provided by the pre-trained model and increase the risk of model overfitting.
+The above settings usually need to fine-tune specific model parameters, which may discard valuable knowledge provided by the pre-trained model and increase the risk of model overfitting.
 TPT~\cite{shu2022test} is the first test-time prompt tuning work to enhance the zero-shot generalization of CLIP model by learning adaptive prompts for each test sample at test time.
-However, TPT focus only on unlabeled test sample, which leads to the prompted (retrieved) knowledge features from CLIP model might deviate from their original meanings within the target distribution.
+DiffTPT~\cite{feng2023diverse} extend test-time prompt tuning by leveraging pre-trained diffusion models to augment the diversity of test samples.
+However, TPT~\cite{shu2022test} and DiffTPT~\cite{feng2023diverse} focus only on unlabeled test sample, which leads to the prompted (retrieved) knowledge features from CLIP model deviates from their original meanings within the target distribution.

-\textbf{In-context Learning.} In-context learning (ICL) defined by GPT3~\cite{brown2020language} is a new paradigm, where autoregressive language model can perform on-the-fly computational reasoning on unseen tasks~\cite{min2021metaicl} given prompts and examples serving as context.
-Flamingo~\cite{alayrac2022flamingo} extends the concept of ICL to images and videos by employing language as instruction. \cite{wang2023images} conditions the input on a pair of input-output images from the same task to indicate which task to perform. \cite{zhang2023makes} further explore the impact of incontext examples for large vision models.
-These works ~\cite{wang2023images,zhang2023makes} are developed for visual dense prediction but is not applicable to vision and language (V-L) model.
-Our work follows them but studies visual in-context learning from a different dimension: how to learn prompt for test-time V-L model adaptation with test sample and in-context examples.